widged/gb-elm-language/en/type/05-record.md

 ### structural type

 The type is determined by the names given to the fields.
 The order of fields doesn't matter.
-Notice that record values use equals signs, not colons.

 ```elm
 { x = 3, y = 7 }